 For example: in the Basecamp landing page (as shown in the screenshot below), you can see that the social proof is highlighted in two different ways: one is highlighted as a part of the headline, and the second one includes customer testimonials.

 By giving the social proof of your past success on your landing page, you are actually proving your authenticity and reliability in the market you are operating.
-If you can do this right then get ready to receives good chunk of traffic.
+If you can do this right then get ready to receive a good chunk of traffic.

 Another great tip for your landing page would be to a small video on the page.
 This can either be in the form of animation, a small presentation or an actual video of you telling your customers about your accomplishments and glories in the past.